kehantan/labbook/docs/assays/antiviral.rst

 #.
 Different concentrations of the compound we wanted to test.

     We would dilute the compounds we wanted to test to the desired concentrations with 2% DMEM.
 The final volume of the compound we prepare should be 1500 uL.
-This volume was intended to be used with 6 well plate, we can be reduce the volume accordingly if we are using well plates of other sizes.
+This volume is sufficient for a 6 well plate, we can be reduce the volume accordingly if we are using well plates of smaller sizes.

 #.
 Dilution of virus stock to the concentration we wanted to work with.